BrandonHT/house-pricing-refactoring/README.md

 This repository was created to manage a couple of assignments of the *Large scale methods* course of the M. Sc.
 Data science at ITAM.
 The main goal was the refactoring and improvement of a single Jupyter notebook found under the competence [Kaggle house price prediction](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).
 While the refactoring stands for creating Python modules and functions, the improvements were the application of the programming best practices and recommendations following the [PEP8](https://peps.python.org/pep-0008/) style guide.
 Also the migration of the code to production style was considered under the activities of improving the structure of the code.

-## Required dependencies
+## Dependencies and conda environment

-All the scripts were developed using `Python 3.9.13` as programming language, and the following libraries: `pandas` for data manipulation, `json` for reading external data, `seaborn` and `matplotlib` for data visualization, `scikit-learn` for data processing and machine learning models, and `typing` for data type handling.
+All the scripts were developed using `Python 3.9.13` as programming language, and the following libraries: `pandas` and `numpy` for data manipulation, `json` for reading external data, `seaborn` and `matplotlib` for data visualization, `scikit-learn` for data processing and machine learning models, `typing` for data type handling, `pylint` and `flake8` for PEP8 style code formatting, and `pytest` for testing of functions and modules.

+To reproduce the environment described above, an `environments.yaml` file was created at the root of the project to use with `conda`.
+The following command should be executed in order to create the `house-pricing` conda environment:

+`conda env create --file environments.yaml`

 ## How to get the data